EliasFarhan/SplashOnline/README.md

 - Ubuntu 22.04.4 LTS (WSL and native)
 - MacOSX x64 Old MacBook Air (Mid 2013 13-inch) with Big Dur
 - Nintendo Switch (if you want access to this repo Switch port, contact me with your Nintendo dev account id)
+# License
+The source code in include/ src/ main/ is MIT.
 # Assets copyright
 All visual and audio assets are property of Team KwaKwa.
 You are not allowed to use them/copy them outside of this project!
 # Libraries used